sleepyline/Vigilant/README.md

 > **A Solução: Vigilant - Gestão Proativa:** O Vigilant é uma plataforma modular desenhada para ser o centro de controle da segurança industrial, alinhando a Renault aos conceitos da Indústria 4.0.

+## Design & extensibility

+  * **Serde-like core** — karga focuses on representing the *what* (scenarios, metrics) and not the *how*.
+Implementations live in separate crates.
+  * **Generic-first API** — heavy use of traits and generics to make composing components ergonomic and zero-cost where possible.
+  * **Closure-driven actions** — define workloads as simple async closures so users can embed arbitrary logic without boilerplate.
+  * **Composable pipelines** — metrics flow from actions → aggregates → reports.
+Each stage is pluggable.

 ## Recursos-Chave